 I attended the University of Pennsylvania, where I double majored in Philosophy and the Biological Basis of Behavior.
 I was fortunate enough to graduate Cum Laude.
 I then attended the University of Miami School of Medicine and moved on to complete a residency in Internal Medicine at MosesConeHospital in Greensboro, NC.
 I then became Board-Certified in Internal Medicine, but I have since let this certification expire, since I much prefer Psychiatry and never went into practice in Internal Medicine.

 I completed a one year fellowship in Addiction Medicine at WillingwayHospital in Statesboro, GA.
 I enjoyed working with mental health issues so much, that I then went to Baltimore, MD and took my psychiatry training at SheppardPrattHospital and became boarded in Psychiatry.
 I chose Sheppard Pratt because of their emphasis on combining training in medication management with psychotherapy so that I could develop expertise in both.
 My wife, whom I met at ConeHospital, finally put her foot down and insisted I get a real job, so I entered solo practice in psychiatry here in Jacksonville, FL.

 (I moved from my JaxBeach location after nearly 15 years of practice there.)

 In between (or during) other training, I received Master Practitioner Certification from NLP Comprehensive and completed a Faculty Development Fellowship at University of North Carolina-Chapel Hill.

 I love spending time with my family.
 My main hobby involves self-defense and Krav Maga, the Israeli martial art.
 I thrive on tough “personal training” type workouts.
 I enjoy learning about history, science (particularly physics), and politics.
-I am a proud “dog person”, and love our family Brussels Griffon, Gravity.
+I am a proud “dog person”, and love our family Brussels Griffon, Fiasco.